calin2244/c-hash-table/README.md

     capacity_threshold: A size_t value determining the bucket count at which a resize operation is triggered.

-    associated_resize_factor: A float value that indicates the multiplication factor to use for resizing.
-A factor greater than 1.0 results in the table growing, whereas a factor less than 1.0 will shrink it.
+    associated_resize_factor: A float value(0-1) that indicates the multiplication factor.

 ```cpp
 HashTable* ht = ht_create(1000, fnv_hash_func, coll_res);